-- A. Applicants must complete an application and receive approval prior to beginning the program.
-Undergraduates may begin the program during the Fall and Spring semesters.
-Graduates may begin the program during any semester. - 1.
-Undergraduate applications should be submitted by the last week in February to begin the program in the Fall semester and by the last week in September to begin the program in the Spring semester.
-Graduate applications should be submitted before registering for any graduate course work.

-- 2. Students will receive written confirmation of their admission status (including an explanation of requirements that still need to be met if admission is denied). - 3.
+- 1. Undergraduate applications should be submitted by the last week in February to begin the program in the Fall semester and by the last week in September to begin the program in the Spring semester.
+Graduate applications should be submitted before registering for any graduate course work. - 2.
+Students will receive written confirmation of their admission status (including an explanation of requirements that still need to be met if admission is denied). - 3.
 Only students who have been approved to enter the program will be allowed to register for certification classes with the EDUC rubric or any course which has EDUC 4301/4311/5313/5314 or EDUC 6302/6312 as a prerequisite. - B. Admission to the program is determined by the Teacher Education Committee.
 To be admitted to the program, applicants must meet the following requirements: - 1.
-A completed application on file in the COEBS office. - 2.
-An official documentation of required course work: If undergraduate, a degree plan on file in the Registrar's Office and in the COEBS office.
-If alternative certification or degree with certification program, a certification plan on file in the COEBS office. - 3.
+A completed application on file in the School of Education office. - 2.
+An official documentation of required course work: If undergraduate, a degree plan on file in the Registrar's Office and in the School of Education office.
+If alternative certification or degree with certification program, a certification plan on file in the School of Education office. - 3.
 A minimum grade point average to be met in one of the following ways: - a.
 A cumulative GPA of 2.5 or higher on all University course work attempted. - b.
 If undergraduate: a 2.5 on all Smith College requirements. - c.
-If graduate: a 3.0 on the last 60 hours of University course work. - 4.
-Demonstration of basic skill proficiency in critical thinking, oral communication, reading, writing, and math. - a.
+If graduate: a 3.0 on the last 60 hours of University course work. - Demonstration of basic skill proficiency in critical thinking, oral communication, reading, writing, and math. - a.
 Demonstration of critical thinking and reading proficiency requires a reading score of 260 or higher on the THEA test. - b.
 Writing proficiency must be demonstrated through writing samples on the application and a passing THEA writing score. - c.
 Demonstration of math proficiency must be met with a passing THEA math score. - d.
 Oral language proficiency must be demonstrated through a "C" or better in an oral communication course or through an interview.
 If possible oral communication problems are noted in the interview, successful completion of an additional oral language screening assessment will be required. - 5.
 For undergraduates, at least 45 hours completed before beginning the program. - 6.
 For bilingual education certification, a minimum overall score at the eightieth (80th) percentile on the MLA Cooperative Language Proficiency Test and a minimum score at the eightieth (80th) percentile in each of the four skill areas.
 Students who do not meet these minimums must successfully complete prescribed course work in each area where the minimum standard is not achieved. - 7.
 A genuine desire to enter and follow a career in teaching. - 8.
-A personal and social orientation which shows promise of contributing to success in the teaching profession.

-- 9. A physical and mental fitness which indicates potential classroom leadership. - 10.
+A personal and social orientation which shows promise of contributing to success in the teaching profession. - 9.
+A physical and mental fitness which indicates potential classroom leadership. - 10.
 Application for a state criminal history review and documented criminal clearance is required prior to beginning some professional development course work and is required for state licensure.